Updated June 18, 2021 and Effective July 1, 2021

 When must the fire impact fee be paid?

-Fees are to be collected from properties within the Loveland Rural Fire Protection District when building permits are issued; this includes new buildings and improvements, such as tenant finishes or remodels.
+Fees are collected from properties within the Loveland Rural Fire Protection District when building permits are issued for new structures.
 For residential buildings, this will be when the owner obtains a building permit at Larimer County or the Town of Johnstown, as applicable.
 For industrial or commercial buildings in unincorporated Larimer County, the fee will be paid when the applicant obtains a building permit at the Larimer County Building Department.
 For industrial or commercial buildings in Johnstown, the fee will be paid at the LFRA Community Safety Division, when the applicant obtains a building permit from the fire department.
+For projects in the City of Loveland, LFRA fees are rolled into the building permit fees; impact fees are not paid directly to the first district.

 How much is the impact fee for a residential building?